Ranger Creek Ranch

 They get to the feeder in a short time and become a writhing mass of furry objects, pushing and shoving to get at the corn.
 Having been in this situation before I knew that sooner or later one would take a breather and separate from the group and offer me a shot.
 Sure enough a perfect eater size hog has separated and is standing broadside for me!

-As my finger starts to squeeze the trigger thoughts race through my mind,” be sure, be sure” “this will be good on the BBQ” “I won’t be needing my red light tonight”
+As my finger starts to squeeze the trigger thoughts race through my mind,” be sure, be sure” “this will be good on the BBQ” “I won’t be needing my green light tonight”

 This is such a typical hog hunting scenario at RCR, every hunt does go a little different, come on in and make your own memories…..

 On the Ranch’s hog hunting areas we set up strategically placed elevated 4 x 6 blinds, tripods, pop up blinds, corn spinners and bait holes containing sour grain (hog candy) or corn topped off with our famous and success proven hog attractant.
-Once you arrive at 2:00 pm you will get settled into your accommodations, take care of the necessary paperwork, and go through “Hog Orientation 101” with one of the Ranger Creek Ranch Guides.
+Once you arrive at 2:00 pm you will get settled into your accommodations, take care of the necessary paperwork, and go through “Hog Orientation 101” with one of the Ranger Creek Ranch Staff.
 A guide will have baited selected areas the day prior to your arrival and will take you to these pre baited areas to determine the best places to set up for the evening hunt.
 Once this site has been determined you will make the final preparations for your exciting hog adventure.
 At this point, you are basically “on your own” to get back to that area and start your hunt.
 The next 2 days one of the guide staff will meet with you around 11 am to rebait the sites to see first hand on the hog activity at the hunting sites.
 A determination will be made at that point on where to set up for the evening hunt.
-Hogs are naturally nocturnal, so we strategically set up for night hunts with the bait holes set up 50-75 yards for rifle hunters.
+Hogs are naturally nocturnal, so we strategically set up for night hunts with the bait holes set up 35-85 yards for rifle hunters.
 Although during warm sunny days the hogs take a “siesta”, and most of the time after some late night hunting you will want to do the same.
-We recommend staying on the “hogs schedule” but if you want to stay active you can talk to the guide to arrange a spot and stalk in another hunting area.
+We recommend staying on the “hogs schedule” but if you want to stay active you need to arrange for a spot and stalk in another hunting area prior to your arrival.

 One of the biggest misconceptions first time Hog Hunters have about hogs is that by their appearance and unclean habitat that they are “dumb”.
 This is far from the truth.
 A hog’s intelligence level is higher than a dog.
 Their keen sense of smell is greater than a deer along with their keen hearing.
 The only advantage hunters have is that a hogs eyesight is poor.
 A hog is a very nomadic type of animal–here today–10 miles away tomorrow not committed to a set daily habit.
 With all of these traits it makes for one of the most difficult animals to pattern to hunt.
 Hogs move very fast and can go from 0 to 30-35 mph in matter of seconds.
 For hunters up to the challenge, who can handle “boar fever”, the satisfaction of accomplishment is greatly rewarding.
 Along with other game animals the females are the best eating, the boars are the best trophies and biggest challenge.